-Camellia is another winter-blooming shrub and certain cultivars will drape themselves with their most beautiful gems in the heart of winter.
+Camellia is a resilient winter-blooming shrub.
+Some types display their most beautiful gems at the heart of winter.

 Name – Camellia

 Type – flower shrub

 Soil – light, well-drained

 Height: 3-16 feet (1-5 m) – Foliage: evergreen – Flowering: fall, winter

 The bright color of its leaves marks a stark contrast to the sometimes jaded color of the winter sky.